epuccini/flood/README.md

  <h1>flood - comfortable tiny logging library for common lisp</h1><br><br>

- This library needs "async-syntax" threading support library with "flood" in your asdf-loadpath.
+ This library needs "async-syntax" threading support library and "crash" testing support library with "flood" in your asdf-loadpath.
 Dependencies are "usocket", "bordeaux-threads", "cl", "async-syntax" and for testing "crash" and "optima".
  To load and use this library, cd into the "src/" directory, start your lisp (testet on sbcl, ecl, ccl, clisp) and execute:<br><br>